-Teachers who use Edulastic, develop diagnostic assessments in a number of creative ways including introductory activities as well as classic multiple-choice or tech-enhanced “quizzes”.
+Teachers use Edulastic to find or develop diagnostic assessments in a number of creative ways.
+Some teachers set up diagnostics in the form of introductory activities, classic multiple-choice assessments, or tech-enhanced “quizzes”.
 The automated grading feature of Edulastic makes it easy to instantly know how much information the class as a whole already knows.

 — Mrs Bell (@MrsBellWHS) December 7, 2017